-Off-line hardware diagnostics for the Level 66 will include the capability to test all Level 66 features and will also be provided Diagnostics for peripherals. comprehensive testing of local and remote Level 6 FECPs and RTPs.
-A binary input device (magnetic tape, diskette or disk) must be available on either a local Level 6 or the Level 66 for loading diagnostics for both Level 6°s and the Level 66.
-Model CSU6001 or CSU6002 operators console will be by Level 66 diagnostics. required Level 6 not diagnostics will not require processor control panels or local peripherals (with the exception of a binary input device if one is not available on the Level 66).
+Off-line hardware diagnostics for the Level 66 will include capability to test all Level 66 features and the peripherals.
+Diagnostics will also be provided for comprehensive testing of local and remote Level 6 FECPs and RTPs.
+A binary input device (magnetic tape, diskette or disk) must be available on either a local Level 6 or the Level 66 for loading diagnostics for both Level 6°s and the Model CSU6001 or CSU6002 operators console will Level 66. required by Level 66 diagnostics. not be Level - 6 diagnostics will not require processor control panels or local peripherals (with the exception of a binary input device if one is not available on the Level 66).
 Appropriately configured Level 6 systems may run local diagnostics autonomously of the Level 66 host.